 In the example on the left, it's a long journey to get to the recurring payment form.

 Moreover, the app redirects the user to the mobile responsive version out of the application.
 This creates fragmentation that breaks the digital banking customer experience, because the human brain perceives the whole process as a continuous flow.
 When a user is redirected, the flow is broken, which causes confusion.
 In this article you can read more about why it's so important to eliminate fragmentation and substitute it with flow.

 When the user gets to the mobile responsive form, he/she has to go through several screens filled with information and long descriptions about the product.
-Why would the user need all of this information if they have already decided that they just want to quickly set up a recurring payment?
+But most likely the user won't need all of this information if they have already decided to quickly set up a recurring payment.

 Instead of instant access to the recurring payment form, the user has to carefully study multiple colorful call-to-action (CTA) buttons, pictures and bullet points displayed on the screen, analyzing where they should click to reach their goal.

 When the customer finally figures out where to set up the recurring payment, he/she is presented with a lengthy form that requires a lot of information.
 The form has many different elements that consume the user’s attention, such as inputs, drop-downs, radio buttons and CTA buttons.

 There is also a progress bar at the top of the screen showing that the user is only on the first step.
 This also creates a feeling that the recurring payment setup is a long process.